minlawi/vpc-transit-gateway/README.md

     * Send all internet-bound traffic (0.0.0.0/0) to the NAT Gateway in VPC-Public via the Transit Gateway.
 * Ensure private instances have a Security Group rule allowing outbound internet traffic via the NAT Gateway.
 * This setup enables private Nginx instances to fetch updates and packages from the internet without exposing them directly.

+🚀 This architecture ensures high security, scalability, and internet access for private instances while keeping them protected from direct exposure. 🚀